Purifyyy/FEI-I-PPDS/README.md

 #### Barrier

 To ensure that the savages always begin the feast together, our implementation uses a barrier.
 A barrier in parallel programming is a synchronization mechanism that allows threads to wait for each other, preventing race conditions and ensuring a known state.
-The components that compose a barrier in out implementation, were mentioned above.
+The components that compose a barrier in our implementation, were mentioned above.
 The following code snippet represents the barrier:

 ```python
 shared.barrier_mutex.lock()